Maya's birth story - a drug-free waterbirth at home using hypnobirthing...

 Maya was born at 7.15pm and Andrew leant over the side of the pool to catch her.

 I got out pretty quickly afterwards and rested on the sofa where Maya began to feed well within 20 mins.
 When it had stopped pulsating we tied off her umbilical cord with dental floss before cutting it.

 Maya's placenta took almost two hours to come naturally, but all was well throughout (it eventually plopped out onto my foot when all the lights were turned off and my midwives deliberately left the room!)
-She weighed a dinky 6lb 10oz and is still a skinny wee girl :)
+She weighed a dinky 6lb 10oz :)